-Since 1993, the Gut Foundation, (formerly the Bowel and Liver Trust,) has helped improve the gut health of the people of Canterbury and New Zealand by promoting research and education of gut diseases and disorders.
+Since 1993, the Gut Foundation, (formerly the Bowel and Liver Trust,) has helped improve the gut health of the people of New Zealand by promoting research and education of gut diseases and disorders.
 Many of these people that the Gut Foundation have advocated for are your friends and neighbours.
 Gut health is not something we like to speak about but it is the silent killer that is ever present in our community.

 The Trust has successfully raised funds (over $1.5 million) for over thirty individual projects including:

 - The first capsule endoscopy equipment in the South Island.
 This equipment has now been used to diagnose small intestinal disorders in over 500 patients from around the South Island

 - Computer equipment and salary to support the Familial Bowel Cancer Registry to aid screening and help prevent colorectal cancer.

 - Television, computer and data projector to promote education to patient groups including patients with hepatitis B and C, inflammatory bowel disease.
 Coeliac disease and colorectal cancer.

 - Direct support of the Coeliac Disease Support Group and the Crohn’s and Colitis Support Groups to improve patient education and knowledge.

 - Support of research concerning the frequency, causes, diagnosis, investigation, treatment, effects and cost of inflammatory bowel disease, Bowel cancer and Coeliac Disease.

 - Equipment to facilitate research into liver disease such as viral hepatitis and autoimmune liver disease.